maximilianh/pubMunch/README.md

 - pubPrepX = prepare directory structures.
 These are used to download taxon names, import gene models from websites like NCBI or UCSC.
+- pubFindMutations, pubFindGenes = command line tools to find genes and variants.
+  Easier to run like that if you have only a few text files to try.

 If you plan to use any of these, make sure to go over lib/pubConf.py first.
 Most commands need some settings in the config file adapted to your particular